hghtwr/minecraft-ecs-telegram/Readme.md

 📂 Use S3 Datasync to interact with files in your server instance.

 💰 Optionally: Use Fargate Spot instances to save up to 70% compared to regular ECS Fargate Deployment.
+In fact, an involuntarely conducted test showed me that a spot server costs about 0,63$ per day (1 vCPU | 8 GB) and was not interrupted once during 7 days.

 ## Table of Contents